F98/debloat-android-noroot/README.md

 # debloat-android-phone-noroot
-easily debloat android phones without root
+Easily debloat android phones without root

-# getting started
+# Getting Started
 You need the following:

--ADB
+-ADB\
--Command-line application
+-Command-line application\
--Windows/Mac/Linux PC
+-Windows/Mac/Linux PC\
--Whatever USB cable your phone uses
+-Whatever USB cable your phone uses\
--A phone that actually turns on and operates
+-A phone that actually turns on and operates\

 # What does this do and how does it work?